-A Global Artistic Project
+A Global Art Project

 The Needle, A Tool of Survival and Symbolism